Introduction

 Detailed Explanation: What is Grid Table 4 Accent 1?

 To understand Grid Table 4 Accent 1, one must first understand the architecture of Microsoft Office's design system.
-Since Office 2007, applications like Word, PowerPoint, and Excel have been built around the concept of Themes.
+In practice, since Office 2007, applications like Word, PowerPoint, and Excel have been built around the concept of Themes.
 A Theme is a cohesive package that defines a set of colors, fonts, and graphic effects for an entire document.
 Within a Theme, there are ten standardized Theme Colors.
 The first six are "Accent" colors (Accent 1 through Accent 6), which are vibrant, primary colors used for highlights, charts, and—critically—for table styles and SmartArt.
 The remaining four are variations for text and background (two dark, two light).

 - Grid Table: This indicates the base style.
 It features visible gridlines (borders) separating all cells, creating a clear, rectangular matrix structure.
 This is the default, most straightforward table format.